ameyand/PDMv2/draft-ietf-ippm-encrypted-pdmv2.md

     This field stores the Global Pointer type corresponding to the SADDR type of the packet.

-- Packet Sequence Number This Packet (PSNTP)

-    16-bit unsigned number.

-    This field is initialized at a random number and is incremented sequentially for each packet of the 5-tuple.

 - Packet Sequence Number Last Received (PSNLR)